Virtual – My Experience Going Virtual

 How long will this virtual experience last?

 A majority of my social interactions were done at work and I knew I’d miss connecting with other people.
-There was talk that it might last for a couple of weeks, and then, designated groups would alternate going into the office, every other day.
+There was talk that it might last for a couple weeks, and then, designated groups would alternate going into the office, every other day.

 How will this virtual experience impact my and my team’s productivity?